Lord-Hellgrim/EZDB/README.md

 The server binary part is mostly defined by "server_networking.rs", "db_structure.rs", and "auth.rs".
 The client library is mostly defined by "client_networking.rs".
-Both make heavy use of "networking_utilities.rs". "logger.rs" will handle logging once that's implemented. "basic_io_functions.rs" is essentially deprecated and will probably be deleted.
+Both make heavy use of "networking_utilities.rs". "logger.rs" will handle logging once that's implemented.
 The various .txt files in the root directory are for testing purposes and should probably be in their own separate folder.
 The "utility_scripts" directory is not used currently but is an interesting case study in the relative speed of naive rust and naive python.
 It's quite shocking.

 The main data structure of EZDB (currently, planning schemaless tables in future) is the StrictTable (db_structure.rs), which is essentially a BtreeMap with some tacked on metadata and identifiers and some methods for creating it to ensure it maintains the